eric-z-lin/cs282-iterative-diverse-RL/README.md

 # cs282-iterative-diverse-RL

-Based off of DIAYN paper
 Authors: Eric Lin and Catherine Zeng

+### Objective
+We extend the original DIAYN paper by proposing four separate approaches to iteratively learn the number of skills.
+We evaluate this on `Hopper` and `BipedalWalker` environments.

 ### Usage
 - **If you want to run default experiment